phillipadsmith/2014.phillipadsmith.com/_posts/2013-04-19-reflections-on-40-getting-there-is-easy-just-avoid-dying-and-dont-drink-too-much.markdown

 I am alive.

-More than that, I can look myself in the eye and say, "if I died tomorrow, I would die happy."
+More than that, I can look myself in the eye and say "if I died tomorrow, I would die happy."
 I don't feel like I've missed anything.
 I live a blessed life and I have very, very few regrets.

 Having managed to actively avoid death this long, I thought I would turn my attention to other ambitions, like some directed personal exploration and experimentation.
 You know, um, trying new shit and "living on my learning edge," as my west-coast friends would say.